lemmon04/TrumpTweets/README.md

 # TrumpTweets
-Script to recieve a text each time Trump tweets
+Script to recieve a text each time an account tweets